guming/learn-openai/README.md

   * sql to Javabean
   * property-based-testing
 * Implementing Embedding Using the OpenAI API
-  * Intelligent Document Retrieval Using vectorstore
+  * Intelligent Document Retrieval Using pgvector
     * sample：
       * what's embedding
       * how to install redis on Linux